OpenSignLabs/OpenSign/docs/docs/help/Settings/APIToken.md

 ---
 ### Buy the api credit
 User can buy the api credit using this feature
-On the click of the buy premium credits the
+On the click of the buy premium credits.

 ## 🧠 Frequently Asked Questions